 Once upon a time software version management was a simple affair.
-Then along came the Internet, and with it a regular stream of sub-point updates, and shiny new widgets, and special new preference apps, and plugins, and… you get it, right?
+Then along came the Internet and with it a regular stream of sub-point updates and shiny new widgets and special new preference apps and plugins and… you get it right?
 Keeping all your applications up to date has now become a chore.
 A chore AppFresh is offering to make easier than any version manager that has come before.

-versions database, after an initial scan you get a clear overview of what is up to date, what has updates available, and a concise view of just how many apps, plugins, widgets, and preferences you have installed.
+AppFresh takes charge of all your OS X software updates integrating Apple Software Update Microsoft AutoUpdate Sparkle (a software update framework used by many Cocoa developers) and even the infamous Adobe Updater.
+Referencing the osx.iusethis.com versions database after an initial scan you get a clear overview of what is up to date what has updates available and a concise view of just how many apps plugins widgets and preferences you have installed.
 You can then download all available updates at a time of your choosing – perfect for those trying to manage peak/off-peak download allowances.
 Even running the updates can be managed through the AppFresh interface.

-Updates are one thing, but perhaps a more lust worthy feature is the AppFresh snapshot tool.
-This stores a snap of the current version, preferences and application data attached to a particular program.
-If an update doesn’t perform to your liking, you can tell AppFresh to roll back to the earlier version.
+Updates are one thing but perhaps a more lust worthy feature is the AppFresh snapshot tool.
+This stores a snap of the current version preferences and application data attached to a particular program.
+If an update doesn’t perform to your liking you can tell AppFresh to roll back to the earlier version.

-Some people are still finding bugs in AppFresh 0.7.x, and the Metaquark team make it clear this is still a development preview to be used with caution.
-So if you don’t have a functional system backup in place (and if you don’t, you’re mad), it might be best to watch from the sidelines until AppFresh turns 1.0.
+Some people are still finding bugs in AppFresh 0.7.x and the Metaquark team make it clear this is still a development preview to be used with caution.
+So if you don’t have a functional system backup in place (and if you don’t you’re mad) it might be best to watch from the sidelines until AppFresh turns 1.0.

-While still early days, it’s interesting to see such a slick, usable version manager with powerful features found nowhere else appear on OS X. With other platforms often claiming superiority in the third-party application department, it’s interesting that all suffer much more basic software in this category.
-Particularly where other managers of any note, like VersionTracker Pro (Windows or OS X) are paid solutions (don’t forget VersionTracker was a Mac OS only tool before taking Windows by storm).
+While still early days it’s interesting to see such a slick usable version manager with powerful features found nowhere else appear on OS X. With other platforms often claiming superiority in the third-party application department it’s interesting that all suffer much more basic software in this category.
+Particularly where other managers of any note like VersionTracker Pro (Windows or OS X) are paid solutions (don’t forget VersionTracker was a Mac OS only tool before taking Windows by storm).
 The Linux package management system may be a nice automation but like the rest it demands a lot of effort should you decide you want to roll back to a previous version.

-Here’s hoping the pure concept of AppFresh and its snapshot tool will rub off across the industry, leading to better, smarter version management – roll back features included – for users of every operation system.
+Here’s hoping the pure concept of AppFresh and its snapshot tool will rub off across the industry leading to better smarter version management – roll back features included – for users of every operation system.